Frequently Asked Questions

 Can I just watch the lectures without doing the assignments?

-No. When you purchase the course you gain life-time access to all the material, but you must follow the course and complete each quiz to unlock the next week of content.
+No. You must follow the course and complete each quiz to unlock the next week of content.

 Motion University is all about comprehending and retaining.
 We are confident that through following all the assignments, you will come out with skills that can make money.